jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

     more of these providers that address privacy.

-## Distribution and Collection of Materials
+## Distribution and collection of materials

 You may want to distribute course materials to and collect them from students.
 A variety of options are available.
 Some important things